zach401/acnportal/docs/user/getting_started.rst

 ++++++

-When running the simulation functions the result of the simulation is returned as a SimulationOutput object.
+When running the simulation functions the result of the simulation is returned as a :class:`SimulationOutput<sim.acnlib.SimulationOutput.SimulationOutput>` object.
 This object holds all relevant data of the simulation and is used when analyzing and visualizing the simulation results.

 Analyze simulation result